andyliu0248/WebProgramming/notes/class_outlines.md

     - 3 => The request is in process
     - 4 => The request is complete
 * Parsing the JSON data

+# Tuesday, October 16th
+* Meet teammates for semester group project
+* Last class: XMLHttpRequest
+* The idea of XMLHttpRequest => make a request to a server-side script to get data, manage the response
+* XHR key methods and attributes: `open()`, `send()`, `onreadystatechange`, `status`, `readyState`, `responseText`
 * Is checking for readyState 4 good enough?
 NO!
+* Are async and events the same?
+No. Are they related?
+Yes --almost all event handling functions are asynchronous.
+  - Asynchronous: "where data can be transmitted intermittently rather than in a steady stream"; not going at the same rate
+  - Are they the same?
+No. Are they related?
+Yes --almost all event handling functions are asynchronous.
+* navigator.geolocation
+* Midsemester course evaluation